backdrop-contrib/bueditor/README.txt

 using it.
 Each editor instance has its own variables and methods that can(should) be used by javascript buttons.
 See EDITOR INSTANCE

-editor.G:
-container variable for creating global variables or functions.
-It can be useful while writing javascript buttons since their code runs in a function and variables created with "var" keyword are local. examle content;
-js:
-editor.G.foo = 'global text';//can be reached globally. (also used as editor.G['foo'])
-var foo = 'local text';//can only be reached inside the function.

 editor.dialog:
 dialog object of the editor used like a pop-up window for getting user input or displaying data.
 It has its own variables and methods.
 See EDITOR DIALOG